dmbarbour/awelon/AboutABC.md

 I expect this technique to be pervasively used in Awelon project:

-* feature enabled by default across ABC installations
-*   built into serialization code at least for reading
-*   disabled where necessary, which shouldn't be often
-* prefix `#` is assumed by convention to have this meaning
-* SHA2-224 for secure hash, with two tag/pad bits at front
-*   00 - indicates use of SHA2-256 hash
-*   other tags reserved for potential upgrade to SHA3 or similar
-* infix `:` indicates encryption with given key
-* Again, have two tag bits:
+* SHA2-256 will be used for hashes
+* AES-256 will be used for keys; secure-random key per value
+* Encoded in Base64url (`A-Z` `a-z` `0-9` `-_`)
+*   43 characters will encode 258 bits
-*   00 - indicates AES with 190-bit key (plus two bits 00)
+*   pad two bits with `00`
-*   other tags reserved for upgrade in case AES compromised
+*     doubles as version tag in case SHA2 or AES compromised
-* Encode is base64url (`A-Z`,`a-z`,`0-9`,`-_`) no space, no pad
+* Thus total encode is:
-*   46 octets including curly braces and `#`
+*   46 characters without encryption
-*   79 octets for cloud storage encrypted code

-This should be simple enough to implement, even within ABC if I'm not concerned about performance.

-This technique can be used both for streaming code (a basis for caching, optimized serialization, useful boundary for compiled code) and for storage (as a basis for structure-sharing compression, interning, abstraction).
-In a stream, one can generally ask for a value whenever it is necessary, so we can use ad-hoc cleanup mechanisms when we're tight for space.
-For storage, tracking dependencies and proper garbage collection would be more essential.
+*   90 characters with encryption

+This technique should be used only where considerable space savings can be achieved.
+For optimizing smaller strings of code, simpler recognition and interning models could be used.
+One might use a convention based on 'words' (separated by spaces or lines) of ABC code to help recognizers.

-An interesting use of this feature is to gradually - and continuously - refactor and refine a large cross-project codebase to improve compression, reuse, performance, etc..
-Services might provide features to automatically factor ABC code with a global perspective about which reuse is actually effective.
+When ABC code is used for storage, the potentially exists to gradually, continuously, refactor and refine codebases to improve compression, reuse, performance, and so on.
+Similarly, services may automatically factor ABC code based on global knowledge of which reuse is effective in practice.

-*Thoughts:* In the extremely unlikely case of a hash collision, I think we could disambiguate most cases based on type safety or inability to decrypt to sensible code (i.e. context-sensitive).
-It only costs a little to be a lot more robust.
-If a few such collisions occur, of course, we should consider switching to a bigger hash.
+*Thoughts:* In the unlikely case of a hash collision, we could disambiguate based on type safety.
+This only costs a little, and should result in a much more robust system even if SHA2 is compromised.
+Naturally, any such collisions should also be reported.

 ### Convention: Annotations!